janlon6260/home-assistant-active-directory-auth/README.md

 ### Notes

-- A user will only be allowed to log in if they are a member of the configured **Allowed AD group**.
+- A user will only be allowed to log in if they are a member of the **AD group name set in the config**.
-- Users already defined in Home Assistant's local database will be matched by **username** (i.e. `sAMAccountName`).
-- If a user is not found in Home Assistant, they will be **created automatically** upon successful authentication.
+- Username matching is not available at the moment.
+Even if a user with the same name exists locally, a new user will be created upon successful authentication
 - The administrator flag (`is_admin`) is passed to Home Assistant, but **does not override** local user roles.
-- **Administrator privileges must be assigned manually** from within Home Assistant.
+- **Administrator privileges are automatically granted when an AD user logs in**.
+These privileges must be manually revoked from within Home Assistant after the user has been created.

 ### Security